Events should be accessible to the entire student body.

 A general audience should readily understand the subject matter and cultural significance of the CLP event.
 One should not have to be an expert in a subject to understand a CLP event.

 The event should take place at a time and in a location that does not preclude attendance, considering student disabilities.
 Proposals should take into account the capacity of the hall or room for which an event is scheduled.
 No one will be permitted to enter an event once room capacity has been reached.
 Off-campus events may be held only if sponsored by a Furman University Sponsored Organization and meet the other CLP guidelines.
 Organizations will provide their own staff for CLP card distribution and collection, as no CLP workers will be asked to staff off-campus events.

 Generally, events should not be held during typical class hours (8AM - 3PM).
 The recommended time for events is one hour.
 Longer events are possible but should be justified in the proposal.
 Regarding the academic calendar, only events occurring during academic sessions may be proposed for CLP credit.
-CLP events will not be accepted during examination periods or less than one week before the last class date of the semester.
+CLP events will not be held during study days or examination periods.
 Exception: One CLP event may be held each year during Orientation week, which will serve as a sample program to introduce new students to the CLP requirement.